 Bar Bocce, Sausalito

 Bar Bocce is another Sausalito favorite.
-It’s super crowded on weekends but if you are not in a rush and are use to the wait lines in SF, then grab a drink and sit outside while waiting for your table.
+It’s packed on weekends but if you are not in a rush and are used to the wait lines in SF, then grab a drink and sit outside while waiting for your table.

-Small, intimate dinner spot in Fairfax, one of the very few Michelin stars in the county.
+Small, intimate dinner spot in San Anselmo, one of the very few Michelin stars in the county.
 A great little spot to celebrate that anniversary or special occasion with a loved one.

 Luna Blue, Tiburon

-A newer addition to the Tiburon area, this place is popular amongst locals and tourists alike looking for a nicer patio dining with a view.
+A newer addition to the Tiburon area, this place is popular among locals and tourists alike looking for a nicer patio dining with a view.